Mountains and hills of Scotland: Highlands

-The main mountainous islands of Scotland are Skye, Mull and Rùm in the Inner Hebrides and Harris within the Outer Hebrides, however Islay, Jura and, although separated from the Hebrides, Arran are all very well-regarded for their hills and mountains.
+The main mountainous islands of Scotland are Skye, Mull and Rùm in the Inner Hebrides; and Harris within the Outer Hebrides, however Islay, Jura and, although separated from the Hebrides, Arran are all very well-regarded for their hills and mountains.
+In total there are 13 island Munros (12 on Skye and 1 on Mull).
 Skye's Black Cuillin, composed of basalt and rough gabbro, is generally regarded as the most serious mountain terrain in Britain with bare rock, jagged in outline and steep cliffs and deep cut corries.
 Ropes are required for some summits and the area is host to the only Munro necessitating climbing apparatus, the In Pinn.
 The neighbouring Red Cuillin is composed primarily of granite and has more isolated, cone-shaped mountains of a slightly lesser height.
 Skye is also very well known for the Quiraing and its Old Man of Storr on the Trotternish peninsula.
 The isle of Rùm has its own Cuillin, also composed of gabbro but shorter, grassier; necessitating good scrambling ability, and a head for heights.
 Multiple characteristic smaller hills are to be found on the island as well.
 Although only having one Munro, Ben More, Mull is a very mountainous island in its centre with Grahams and lower hills.
 The walking here is not as precipitous as the latter but still requires good competence.
 Jura is best known by the Paps of Jura, three cone-shaped, quartzite hills which are home to the Isle of Jura Fell Race and necessitate a great deal of height gain despite their size.
 Smaller hills are to be found nearby to them and on the remote northern half of the island.
 Within the Outer Hebrides, the mountains of Harris dominate, providing a stark contrast to the flatness of Lewis.
 The four highest mountains here are separated from each other by deep valleys, however the areas highest mountain, An Cliseam, can be climbed via a short horseshoe route.
 South Uist, further south in the archipelago, also has small enjoyable mountains and hills.
 The final island of considerable concern is Arran, which has four Corbetts and one Graham.
 These mountains require considerable care in places and include the A'Chir ridge, an area well-regarded by climbers; a number of approaches and routes are possible, usually starting from Glen Rosa or Glen Sannox.
 The St. Kilda archipelago, 40-miles west-northwest of North Uist, is also worth mentioning, consisting of four exceptionally steep-sided islands and multiple sea stacks, all but one requiring special planning and authorisation to visit and almost all necessitating safety ropes.
 These islands are sought after by hill baggers.
 Scotland also has smaller islands with conspicuous summits not part of a range, such as Dùn Caan on Raasay.
 The highest point of this area is Sgùrr Alasdair.